 Cabinet and Mailbox Rules

-- Mailboxes will be distributed to registered organizations only, with priority given to student organizations.
+- Mailboxes will be distributed to registered student organizations only.

-- No organization may have more than one mailbox or cabinet unless granted an exception.
+- No organization may have more than one mailbox unless granted an exception.

 - Current tenants of the Student Organization Complex automatically will be granted a mailbox.

-- Organizations may apply for a mailbox, cabinet and/or cubicle/office for the same school year.
+- Organizations may apply for a mailbox and/or cubicle/office for the same school year.

 - There will be a deposit for all keys to cover lock and key replacement.

-- Lock and key replacement and damage repair is the responsibility of the organization currently occupying the mailbox or cabinet when the keys are lost or damage occurs.
-Mailboxes and cabinets may not be used for the storage of food, beverages, hazardous materials or illegal substances.
+- Lock and key replacement and damage repair is the responsibility of the organization currently occupying the mailbox when the keys are lost or damage occurs.
+Mailboxes may not be used for the storage of food, beverages, flammable objects, hazardous materials, or illegal substances.

-- Mail should be picked up from mailboxes as often as possible.
+- Mail should rechecked and removed from mailboxes on a weekly basis.
 Any mail more than one month old will be returned to sender (except during the summer and semester breaks).
 If mail must be returned three times, the organization will lose its mailbox privileges.

 Tenancy in the Student Organization Complex (SOC) is approved by the Illini Union Board.
-Specific space assignments are made by the Assistant Director and Vice President for Policy.
+Specific space assignments are made by the Assistant Director of the Office of Registered Organizations.
 Requests for specific space allocation will be considered based on the following criteria:

-- Following any changes made in accordance of VIII.A. (above), the organization in the cubicle with the highest percentage space count will have the highest priority to have the option to occupy a larger cubicle or office, should that percentage be equal to or higher than the percentage requirement for the type of area they are requesting and should there be available space in that area.
+- Following any changes made in accordance of VIII.A. (above), the organization in the cubicle with the highest percentage space count will have the highest priority to have the option to occupy a larger cubicle, should that percentage be equal to or higher than the percentage requirement for the type of area they are requesting and should there be available space in that area.

-To maintain office space in the Illini Union, each organization must register each year with the Registered Organizations Office by the third week of the fall semester, as well as comply with the Space Survey.
-All organizations are randomly surveyed to assess usage of the office space.
+To maintain office space in the Illini Union, each organization must register each year with the Office of Registered Organizations by the third week of the fall semester, as well as comply with the Space Checks.
+All organizations are checked daily to assess usage of the office space.
 The survey will be conducted by an Illini Union representative.
-Tenants that are not Registered Student Organizations are exempt from the survey.

-- The survey will occur over a 16-22 week period starting no sooner than the first full week of classes in the fall semester through the last day of classes fall semester, and resuming no sooner than beginning of classes spring semester and concluding by the middle of March.
+- The will occur at a minimum of a 12 week period starting no sooner than the first full week of classes in the fall semester through the last day of classes fall semester, and resuming no sooner than beginning of classes spring semester and concluding by the end of April.

-- Spot checks will be made Monday through Friday, 9am – 9pm for a total of no less than 65 and no more than 120 surveyed hours.
-A schedule will be drawn randomly by IUB of each hour of each weekday; at least one and not more than two of each of these hours will be surveyed during the space check.
-The survey will not occur on weekends, holidays or during vacation periods.
+- Spot checks will be made Monday through Friday, 9am – 9pm for a total of no less than 65.
+A schedule will be drawn by the Office of Registered Organizations of each hour of each weekday; at least one and not more than two of each of these hours will be surveyed during the space check.
+The space checks will not occur on weekends, holidays or during vacation periods.

-- IUB student members will conduct space checks between 10am and 5pm and Illini Union staff will conduct the rest.
+- The Office of Registered Organizations student employees will conduct space checks between 10am and 5pm and Illini Union staff will conduct the rest.

 - During a space check, it will be noted only whether or not people are present and each group of people will be counted as a single hour.
 If an office door is closed, the person conducting the space check will knock on the door to check if anyone is inside.
-Those persons sitting in the common area of the SOC will be asked if they are representing an organization for purposes of the space check.
+Those persons sitting in the common area of the SOC will NOT be considered as being present for the space check.

 - Empty offices and cubicles are created when: